The Roman Colosseum and the Roman Forum – 5 Secret Tricks to Avoid Waiting in Line

 How long should I expect to spend at the Colosseum?

 If you’re going to see the Roman Forum at the same time, this also takes about an hour.
-You can hit these back-to-back or take a break and visit one in the morning and one in the afternoon.
-Some tours include Palatine Hill as well, which will add another hour on to your visit.
+You can hit these back to back or take a break and visit one in the morning and one in the afternoon.
+Some tours include Palatine Hill as well, which will add another hour to your visit.
 If you want to hit all three, factor in about an hour for each site so three hours total.

 If this sounds completely overwhelming, don’t worry!
 The tickets are good for 48 hours so one day you can do the Colosseum, then the Roman Forum and Palatine Hill the next.